-In January, prices fell sharply due to lower demand for rubber in the manufacturing of tires.
 In February, prices remained stable.
 In March, prices rose due to sluggish production, import hurdles and rising crude oil prices.
 In April, prices remained stable.
 In May, prices increased slightly in tandem with crude oil prices.
 In June, prices rose slightly due to higher input costs.
 In July, prices decreased slightly due to lower demand on account of the monsoon season.
 In August, prices decreased sharply as a result of erratic rainfall, subdued industrial demand, and a bearish outlook in international markets.
 In September, prices continued to fall as a result of lower crude oil prices and increased production leading to excess supply.
 In October, prices increased due to a rise in domestic demand; in tandem with crude oil prices.
 In November, prices declined due to lower demand from tire-makers and other domestic bulk buyers, particularly in Kerala's key markets.
 In December, prices declined on the back of poor demand from the tyre market, along with the onset of the peak tapping season.
+In January and February, prices remained relatively stable.